xpack/web-llvm/website/docs/api/classes/llvm-passmanager.md

 <p>A pass manager contains a sequence of passes to run over a particular unit of IR (e.g. Functions, Modules).
 It is itself a valid pass over that unit of IR, and when run over some given IR will run each of its contained passes in sequence. <a href="/web-llvm/docs/api/classes/llvm/pass">Pass</a> managers are the primary and most basic building block of a pass pipeline.</p>

 <p>When you run a pass manager, you provide an <span class="doxyComputerOutput"><a href="/web-llvm/docs/api/classes/llvm/analysismanager">AnalysisManager&lt;IRUnitT&gt;</a></span> argument.
-The pass manager will propagate that analysis manager to each pass it runs, and will call the analysis manager's invalidation routine with the <a href="/web-llvm/docs/api/classes/llvm/preservedanalyses">PreservedAnalyses</a> of each pass it runs.</p>
+The pass manager will propagate that analysis manager to each pass it runs, and will call the analysis manager's invalidation routine with the PreservedAnalyses of each pass it runs.</p>

 <p>Definition at line 161 of file <a href="/web-llvm/docs/api/files/include/include/llvm/include/llvm/ir/passmanager-h">PassManager.h</a>.</p>